ARTICLE XVI (State-Union Agreement)

 1. Professional Staff employees shall be assigned work appropriate to and within their job description as prescribed by the College/University.

-2. The practice of assigning out-of-title work to employees on other than an incidental basis shall be avoided.
-Instances of out-of-title work identified by the UNION and formally brought to the attention of the College/University shall be corrected immediately or by phasing out such assignment at the earliest time, which shall in any case be no later than ninety (90) days from the time of notification by the UNION.
+College/University shall be corrected immediately or by phasing out such assignment at the earliest time, which shall in any case be no later than sixty (60) days from the time of notification by the UNION.
 All disputes as to whether the work is within the job description pertaining to the employee(s) involved shall be resolved by appeal pursuant to applicable statute.
 All disputes concerning the phasing-out period shall be resolved through the grievance procedure.

-3. Where out-of-title work assignments are made for longer than one (1) month, full-time employees deemed capable of performing the work, where available, shall be given the opportunity to assume such higher out-of-title work in the work unit and shall have the right to refuse such assignments based on job classification seniority.
-Where such assignments are readily identifiable by the College/ University, the eligible employees concerned shall be notified and a copy of the notification shall be given to the UNION.
+3. Where out-of-title work assignments are made for longer than thirty (30) calendar days, full-time employees deemed capable of performing the work, where available, shall be given the opportunity to assume such higher out-of-title work in the work unit and shall have the right to

-E. Performance-Based Promotions
+D. Performance-Based Promotions

-Full-time professional staff employees who meet or exceed the criteria for performance-based promotion are eligible to be considered for such promotions, which consist of advancement to the next higher title in the employee's title series.
+employee’s title series.
 The next higher title for Program Assistants will be Professional Services Specialist IV.
-The criteria for performance-based promotion will be established by the College/University President and provided in written form for the understanding of all affected employees.
-An eligible full-time professional staff employee and/or the employee's out-of-unit supervisor may submit written application setting forth justification for promotion to the College/University president or designee thereof.
-The College/University President shall determine whether a promotion shall be granted.
+The criteria for performance- based promotion will be established by the College/University and provided in written form for the understanding of all affected employees.

-F. Career Opportunities/Structural Promotions
+E. Career Opportunities/Structural Promotions

 1. Full-time professional staff employees are eligible for career opportunities, which occur when there is a vacancy in a professional staff position at a higher level for which they are qualified.
 The procedures for career opportunities, including those set forth below, are not applicable to part-time employees, but such employees may be appointed/reappointed to a higher title.
 If there is an external search, part-time employees may apply for the career opportunity.